Posterior Average Effects: Abstract

 \section{Abstract}

-Economists are often interested in computing averages with respect to a distribution of unobservables.
-Examples are moments or distributions of individual fixed-effects, average partial effects in discrete choice models, or counterfactual policy simulations based on a structural model.
-We consider posterior estimators of such effects, where the average is computed \emph{conditional} on the observation sample.
-While in various settings it is common to ``shrink'' individual estimates -- e.g., of teacher value-added or hospital quality -- toward a common mean to reduce estimation noise, a study of the frequentist properties of posterior average estimators is lacking.
-We establish two robustness properties of posterior estimators under misspecification of the assumed distribution of unobservables: they are optimal in terms of {\it local} worst-case bias, and their {\it global} bias is no larger than twice the minimum worst-case bias that can be achieved within a large class of estimators.
-These results provide a theoretical foundation for the use of posterior average estimators.
-In addition, our theory suggests a simple measure of the information contained in the posterior conditioning.
-For illustration, we consider two empirical settings: the estimation of the distribution of neighborhood effects in the US, and the estimation of the densities of permanent and transitory components in a model of income dynamics.
+Economists are often interested in estimating averages with respect to distributions of unobservables, such as moments of individual fixed-effects, or average partial effects in discrete choice models.
+For such quantities, we propose and study posterior average effects (PAE), where the average is computed {conditional} on the sample, in the spirit of empirical Bayes and shrinkage methods.
+While the usefulness of shrinkage for prediction is well-understood, a justification of posterior conditioning to estimate population averages is currently lacking.
+We show that PAE have minimum worst-case specification error under various forms of misspecification of the parametric distribution of unobservables.
+In addition, we introduce a measure of informativeness of the posterior conditioning, which quantifies the worst-case specification error of PAE relative to parametric model-based estimators.
+As illustrations, we report PAE estimates of distributions of neighborhood effects in the US, and of permanent and transitory components in a model of income dynamics.

 \textsc{JEL codes:}\textbf{\ } C13, C23.